rlindner81/pushpull/USAGE.md

 Note that you should not mix `--switch` and `--push/--pull` with the same markers.

 # Multiline comments
-It's easy to use line comments as markers for pushpull, but you can also use multiline comments, by having the comment terminator on the next line.
+It's easy to use line comments as markers for PushPull, but you can also use multiline comments by having the comment terminator on the next line.
 ```
 config.xml (before)
 ...